zyv/zyv.github.io/_posts/2011-06-07-minimum-io-size-and-buggy-firmware.md

 Now that this has been figured out, all it takes is to find a firmware update to version `CD3Q` and magically all is well again...
 However, if you haven't been previously exposed to I/O limits-related issues, would you be able to make any sense out of the mysterious `EXT4-fs: bad block size 8192` messages in `dmesg`?

-As an exercise for the readers, now forget everything that you have recollected so far and try to read the post backwards!
+As an exercise for the readers, now forget everything that you have recollected so far and try to read the post backwards... and remember, winners never cheat, and cheaters never win!